Key Takeaways

 Nationwide3.76$206105

 For our Washington, D.C. general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the district.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Washington, D.C.'s small business market, while weighting results for broader industry and location representation across the district's commercial corridors, including Downtown, Capitol Hill, NoMa and neighborhood business districts like Columbia Heights and Anacostia.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Washington, D.C.'s small business market, while weighting results for broader industry and location representation across the district's commercial corridors, including Downtown, Capitol Hill, NoMa and neighborhood business districts like Columbia Heights and Anacostia.

 95%